oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

             for the change (i.e. is <= the minimumChange value) '409':
-          description: There are not enough of the requested item to fulfil your request '200':
+          description: There are not enough of the requested item to fulfil your request
-          content:
-            application/json:
-              schema:
-                required:
-                - itemCount
-                - itemName
-                properties:
-                  itemCount:
-                    description: The number of items listed as being available
-                    example: '10'
-                    format: int32
-                    type: integer
-                  itemName:
-                    description: The name of the item
-                    example: Pencil
-                    type: string
-                description: Details of the item in the database
-                example: '{"itemCount": 10, "itemName": "Pencil"}'
-                type: object
-          description: The updated stock details for the item
       summary: Reserves a number of stock items
 ```

-Note that the description of the request now included information taken from the `@Schema` for the ItemRequest including the data types. the `200` response also includes more detailed information
+Note that the description of the request now has a schema field that refers into the components section (using the name we provided in the`@Schema`).
+The `200` response also does the same.

 ## More information
 The Microprofile OpenAPI specification is available from the [Microprofile open api guthub project page.](https://github.com/eclipse/microprofile-open-api)